jk890721/Forest-Fire-Prediction/README.md

 ## Forest Fire Project
-#### In this project, we will train and test the models using different models, including Random Forest, Zero-inflated model, and hurdle model.
-After finding the best model using MAE and MAD, we use Monte Carlo simulation to see how the result goes.
+#### This project outlines a comprehensive analysis of forest fires, leveraging a range of statistical and machine learning techniques to investigate the factors influencing fire occurrences and the extent of areas affected.
+It meticulously details the variables involved, from spatial coordinates and weather conditions to fire weather indices, and conducts exploratory data analysis to understand the distribution and multicollinearity of these factors.
+The project applies models such as Zero-inflated Negative Binomial, hurdle models, Random Forest, and Gradient Boosting, focusing on optimizing predictions through variable selection and parameter tuning.
+Performance is evaluated using metrics like Mean Absolute Error and Mean Absolute Deviation, with Monte Carlo simulation further refining variable importance.
+This thorough study aims to enhance the prediction and understanding of forest fire dynamics, offering valuable insights for environmental science and forest management.

 ## Dependencies
 - readxl